Jamf-Concepts/ddm-explorer/README.md

 }
 ```

-## Combine Components & Send Declaration to a Device
+## Combine Components and Send Declaration to a Device
 After creating constituent components, combine them into a declaration and send them to a test device by cllicking Send Declaration on the home view or at the bottom-right of an Activation, Asset, Configuration, Management or Status view.

 Select all desired values from the drop-down menus and note the following: